evanw/esbuild/README.md

   --error-limit=...
 Maximum error count or 0 to disable (default 10) --target=...
 Language target (default esnext) --loader:X=L          Use loader L to load file extension X, where L is
-                        one of: js, jsx, json, text, base64
+                        one of: js, jsx, ts, tsx, json, text, base64

   --minify              Sets all --minify-* flags --minify-whitespace   Remove whitespace